oracle/python-cx_Oracle/doc/src/user_guide/cqn.rst

 similarly to :meth:`Cursor.execute()`, but only queries are permitted and the ``args`` parameter must be a sequence or dictionary.

-An example script to receive query notifications when the 'CUSTOMER' table data changes is:
+An example script to receive query notifications when the 'REGIONS' table data changes is:

 .. code-block:: python